How Bill Belichick Answered Questions About Coaching Rumor

 Curran said his sources made it “very clear” after the Patriots’ Nov.
 12 loss to the Indianapolis Colts in Germany that Kraft planned to move on from Belichick.
 It’s unclear whether that split would come in the form of a firing, a trade or a mutual parting of ways.

 The 3-10 Patriots were officially eliminated from playoff contention over the weekend and are on track to land the No. 2 overall pick in the 2024 NFL Draft.
-They have four games remaining: this Sunday against Kansas City, at Denver on Christmas Eve, at Buffalo on New Year’s Eve and home against the New York Jets on Jan.
-7.
+They have four games remaining: this Sunday against Kansas City, at Denver on Christmas Eve, at Buffalo on New Year’s Eve and home against the New York Jets in Week 18.

 That matchup would be a fitting capper for Belichick, who spurned the Jets to join the Patriots in 2000 and won each of his last 15 games against the longtime AFC East rival.